040code/040code/_posts/2018-09-04-fsf-backend.md

 ## Day 2

 ### Observability for Emerging Infra: What Got You Here Won't Get You There
-Rating:
+Rating: :star: :star: :star: :star:

-Charity Majors
-Cool shirt, "I test in prod".
+Charity Majors [@mipsytipsy](https://twitter.com/mipsytipsy), We cannot repeat the message enouth: "They who write the code.
+Can and should deploy their code.
+Ans support it in production."
+Charity showed us that systems tend to be that complex that is even not hard but impossible to have a staged environment that represent your production system.
+Having just monitoring in place is not good enough.
+You will run continuously to the next fire.
+Build observability in from day one.
+Super cool shirt, "I test in prod".

 ### Do you need a Service Mesh?